 2. Get to know your affiliate manager

 I recommend messaging your affiliate manager and establishing a relationship with them early on.
 There are a few advantages that can really pay off for you:

 – They can create a custom sales page for your audience.

 – They can provide you with a coupon code to share with your readers.

 – They can increase your affiliate payout percentage.

 Examples of affiliate marketing articles

-I use affiliate links in most of my blog posts but here are the ones I created specifically to promote an affiliate product.
+I use affiliate links in most of my blog posts, but I created the ones specifically to promote an affiliate product.

-Thanks for reading til the end!
+Thanks for reading till the end!
 Want more help with affiliate marketing?
-Drop your questions in the comments, I'm here to help.
+Drop your questions in the comments; I’m here to help.